Emily Tronetti, MS, CTC, CPDT-KA, UW-AAB

 Jen Gumas, CDBC, CPDT-KA, CBATI-KSA, M.Ed.

 Jen (she/her/hers) started training her childhood dog to jump through hoops at the age of seven, and she’s been obsessed with dogs and their behavior ever since.
 Jen has volunteered in animal rescue for over 15 years and is the owner of Wiggles and Woofs Dog Training and Pet Care.
 Jen especially enjoys working with fearful and reactive dogs.
 In 2019, she attended official BAT school and became a certified BAT instructor.
 As a former secondary science educator and a National Board Certified Teacher, Jen’s coaching style reflects the needs of both the humans and the dogs she works with.
 When she’s not working with dogs, Jen is often hiking with her rescued Miniature Schnauzer Ada or trying out new foods with friends.

-Jenni Pfafman, CBATI, CPDT-KA, KPA-CTP, TAGteach Level 1
+Jenni Pfafman, CBATI-KSA, CCUI, CSAT, CPDT-KA, KPA-CTP, UW-AAB, TAGteach Level 2

 Jenni (she/her/hers) is a Fear Free Certified trainer with a BA in Psychology.
 Jenni became passionate about dog training after hiring and firing a couple of trainers in search of help with her own dog.
 She focuses on strengthening the human-canine bond, and making training as fun as possible for dogs and their people.
-Jenni particularly enjoys helping fearful and reactive dogs, and has completed a BAT 2.0 instructor course and spent a week with the ASPCA behavioral rehabilitation team working with severely fearful dogs.
+Jenni particularly enjoys helping fearful and reactive dogs, has completed Michael Shikashio’s Aggression in Dogs Master Course, Dr. Susan Friedman’s Living and Learning with Animals, and spent time with the ASPCA behavioral rehabilitation team working with severely fearful dogs.
+Jenni is a student in the Virginia Tech MS in Applied Animal Behavior and Welfare Program.
 She lives in the Colorado mountains with her husband, Tim, their border collie, Ky and two kitties, Marmalade and Truffle.

 Cynthia Magoon, KPA-CTP, MIT